calvached/mastermind/README.md

 ## Configuration

-Clone the repo then navigate to the directory and execute:
+Clone the repo then navigate to the main directory and execute:
 ```
 bundle
 ```
-Start the game with:
+Navigate to the bin folder and start the game with:
 ```
-ruby game.rb
+ruby mastermind
 ```

 ## How to run the test suite
+Navigate to the main directory and execute:
 ```
 rspec -c
 ```